Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![Ldap credential](/assets/img/Authority/Authority_08.png)

-So using these credentials its possible to log into the machine using evilwinrm.
+So using these credentials its possible to log into the machine using **evilwinrm**.

 ```bash
 evil-winrm -u svc_ldap -p 'lDaP_1n_th3_cle4r!' -i authority.htb